 Explanations and instructions of all things Writing.Com.

-You can create your work on your own computer, then upload it to Writing.Com by copying the text from your computer then pasting it into the item body portion of the item creation screen.
-This recommended procedure ensures you maintain a viable copy of your work while transferring it to your WdC portfolio.
-An added benefit of saving your work on your hard drive may become apparent should your economic fortunes require you to downgrade your membership level, thus reducing the number of items you can maintain in your WdC portfolio.
+You can create your work in a word processing program on your own computer, then upload it to Writing.Com by copying the text from your word processing program and pasting it into the Body text box of the create item page.
+You can copy/paste your work into the Body text box of any item type.
+This procedure ensures you maintain a viable copy of your work while transferring it to your WdC portfolio.
+An added benefit of saving your work on your hard drive may become apparent should your financial situation require you to downgrade your membership level, thus reducing the number of items you can maintain in your WdC portfolio.

 Steps to Copy/Paste Your Text